scaleracademy/Skill-ShowDown-System-Design-Challenge/README.md

 # TicTacToe

+## How to participate?
+Join the Scaler Discord #system-design-breakdown Channel.
+When you start the challenge, create a Github Issue on this repository by providing your name, and the date when you start the challenge.
+Keep sharing your progress on the issue.
+Once you have made the submission, you can close this Github issue.

 ## What is TicTacToe?

-TicTacToe is a 2 player game played on a 3 x 3 board.
+TicTacToe is a 2-player game played on a 3 x 3 board.
 Each player is allotted a symbol (one X and one O).
 Initially, the board is empty.
 Alternatively, each player takes a turn and puts their symbol at any empty slot.
 The first player to get their symbol over a complete row OR a complete column OR a diagonal wins.
-You can play the game within Google Search by just searching for “tictactoe”!
+You can play the game within Google Search by just searching for “tic-tac-toe”!

 ![TicTacToe Image](https://github.com/shivscaler/Lecture2_Asgn2_EditorialRepo/assets/129844674/1b355805-caca-4c9a-a22f-0ee44d61dc32)